python/cpython/Doc/howto/unicode.rst

   Unicode HOWTO
 *****************

-:Release: 1.1
+:Release: 1.11

-This HOWTO discusses Python's support for Unicode, and explains various problems that people commonly encounter when trying to work with Unicode.
+This HOWTO discusses Python 2.x's support for Unicode, and explains various problems that people commonly encounter when trying to work with Unicode.
+(This HOWTO has not yet been updated to cover the 3.x versions of Python.)

 Introduction to Unicode